 As an example of what might be held for an individual country, China has 880 maps from 1556 to date and clearly many of these may be of research value to postal historians.

-Located at Colindale, British Library Newspapers holds a world collection which includes shipping information, details of changes in postal officials, postal rates, postal routes, information about post offices, etc. This source will include contemporary reports and commentary of events of postal or revenue interest, such as the opening of a railway, or a crash on a railway, etc.
+The British Library holds a world collection which includes shipping information, details of changes in postal officials, postal rates, postal routes, information about post offices, etc. This source will include contemporary reports and commentary of events of postal or revenue interest, such as the opening of a railway, or a crash on a railway, etc.

 Patents, Trade Marks and Designs